macreiben-dev/pit-wall-acquisition/README.md

 ### WebApiForwarderService

 This class is a technical implmentation that uses the two above classes to send data to the target API.

+## How to add new telemetry fields ?

+- Update PluginManagerWrapper and IPluginRecordRepository to expose the field from simhub plugin manager
+- Update LiveAggregator add the new performance counter to liveAggregator.